REPLicated/classpath-collision-detector/README.md

 }
 ```

-To ignore certain conflicts you can add exclude patterns that match collisions you are not interrested in e.g.
+To ignore certain conflicts you can add exclude patterns that match collisions you are not interested in e.g.

 ```groovy
 tasks.named('detectCollisions', DetectCollisionsTask).configure {